INWTlab/rsync/README.md

 ### Deleting

-`deleteEntry()` deletes an entry in the destination folder. `entryName` defines the name of the entry.
+`removeFile()` deletes an entry in the destination folder. `entryName` defines the name of the entry.

 ```
-rsync::deleteEntry(con, entryName = "z.Rdata")
+rsync::removeFile(con, entryName = "z.Rdata")
 ```

-`deleteAllEntries()` deletes all entries in the destination folder of `con`.
+`removeAllFiles()` deletes all entries in the destination folder of `con`.

 ```
-rsync::deleteAllEntries(con)
+rsync::removeAllFiles(con)
 ```

 ### Retrieving

-`getEntry()` can be used to retrieve entries from a directory. `con` refers again to the *rsyncL* object and `entryName` to the entry in `con$to` that shall be retrieved.
+`getFile()` can be used to retrieve entries from a directory. `con` refers again to the *rsyncL* object and `entryName` to the entry in `con$to` that shall be retrieved.
 Optional are the arguments `validate=TRUE`, which validates whether both file versions are exactely identical, if set to `TRUE` and `verbose=FALSE`, which gives out additional information about the process, if set to `TRUE`.

 ```
-rsync::getEntry(con, entryName)
+rsync::getFile(con, entryName)
 ```

-`loadData()` takes the *rsyncL* object as well as `dataName`, a charater object in the directory of `con$to`, containing the name of the object that shall be loaded.
+`loadData()` takes the *rsyncL* object as well as `fileName`, a charater object in the directory of `con$to`, containing the name of the object that shall be loaded.
 The function is capable of loading any of the following file extensions into the working environment: '.Rdata', '.csv', '.json'

 ```
-rsync::loadData(con, dataName = "x.json")
+rsync::loadData(con, fileName = "x.json")
 ```

 ## RsyncD Connection